MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-migration-guide/assess.md

 Dependency analysis identifies dependencies between discovered on-premises servers.
 It provides these advantages:

-- Gather servers into groups for assessment, more accurately, with greater confidence.
+- Gather servers into groups for assessment, more accurately, and with greater confidence.
-- Identify servers that must be migrated together.
-This is especially useful if you're not sure which servers are part of an app deployment that you want to migrate to Azure.
+- Identify servers that should be migrated together.
+This step is especially useful if you're unsure which servers are part of an app deployment that you want to migrate to Azure.
-- Identify whether servers are in use, and which servers can be decommissioned instead of migrated.
+- Identify whether servers are in use and which servers can be decommissioned instead of migrated.
-- Analyzing dependencies helps ensure that nothing is left behind, and thus avoids surprise outages after migration.
+- Analyze dependencies to ensure that nothing is left behind and avoid surprise outages after migration.

 <!-- markdownlint-disable MD024 -->